 Certain of the principals and employees of the Adviser may be subject to a variety of conflicts of interest relating to their responsibilities to us and the management of our investment portfolio.
 Such individuals may serve in an advisory capacity to other managed accounts or investment vehicles, as members of an investment or advisory committee or a board of directors (or similar such capacity) for one or more investment funds, corporations, foundations or other organizations.
 Such positions may create a conflict between the services and advice provided to such entities and the responsibilities owed to us.
 The other managed accounts or investment funds in which such individuals may become involved may have investment objectives that overlap with ours.
 Furthermore, certain principals and employees of the Adviser may have a greater financial interest in the performance of such other funds or accounts than our performance.
 Such involvement may create conflicts of interest in making investments on our behalf and such other funds and accounts and other entities.
-Such principals and employees will seek to limit any such conflicts in a manner that is in accordance with their fiduciary duties to us and such organizations.
-Although the Adviser will generally seek to minimize the impact of any such conflicts, there can be no assurance they will be resolved favorably for us.
+Such principals and employees will seek to limit any such conflicts, there can be no assurance they will be resolved favorably for us.
 Also, New Mountain personnel are generally permitted to invest in alternative investment funds, private equity funds, credit funds, hedge funds and other investment vehicles, as well as engage in other personal trading activities relating to companies, assets, securities or instruments (subject to New Mountain's Code of Ethics requirements), some of which will involve conflicts of interests.
-Such personal securities transactions will, in certain circumstances, relate to securities or instruments, which can be expected to also be held or acquired by us or Other New Mountain Clients, or otherwise relate to companies or issuers in which we have or acqui
+Such personal securities, or otherwise relation companies or issuers in which we have or acquire a different principal investment (including, for example, with respect to seniority).
+There can be no assurance that conflicts of interest arising out of such activities will be resolved in our favor.
+Investors will not receive any benefit from any such investments, and the financial incentives of New Mountain personnel in such other investme